[Skip to Content]

 DR. RANDELL JOHNSON AND BOBBY JENSEN

 Sarasota’s performing arts scene and sophisticated culture lured Bobby and Randell here to buy their retirement home.
 They were arts patrons in Atlanta for two decades and have enjoyed their experiences with theatre in Sarasota.
-“We have found the quality at Asolo Rep to be comparable to performances found anywhere in the U.S., including on Broadway.”
+“We have found the quality at Asolo Rep to be comparable to performances found anywhere —including New York’s Broadway and the West End in London.”
 Since their introduction to the FSU/Asolo Conservatory in 2006 and Asolo Rep in 2009, Bobby and Randell have created events to introduce the LGBTQ community to seasonal performances, and developed programs that encourage subscription support.
 Having traveled extensively with their work, they enjoy the way Asolo Rep creates for its patrons a cultural immersion through the playwright’s words, the director’s vision, and the actors’ talents without ever leaving our great community.
-Now that they are spending more time in Sarasota, they delight in their sponsorship of the FSU/Asolo Conservatory student program, Artistic Excellence Society, and, this year, the Asolo Rep Sustainability Fund.
+They support the FSU/Asolo Conservatory student program, Artistic Excellence Society, Education & Engagement, and Directors’ Society.

 Greenbaums_CrystalSociety.jpg